rauchg/slackin/README.md

 Options:

-  -h, --help                 output usage information -v, --version              output the version number -p, --port <port>          Port to listen on [$PORT or 3000] -H, --hostname <hostname>  Hostname to listen on [$HOSTNAME or 0.0.0.0] -c, --channels [<chan>]    One or more comma-separated channel names to allow single-channel guests [$SLACK_CHANNELS] -c, --channel <chan>       Single channel guest invite (deprecated) [$SLACK_CHANNEL] -i, --interval <int>       How frequently (ms) to poll Slack [$SLACK_INTERVAL or 5000]
+  -?, --help                 output usage information -v, --version              output the version number -p, --port <port>          Port to listen on [$PORT or 3000] -h, --hostname <hostname>  Hostname to listen on [$HOSTNAME or 0.0.0.0] -c, --channels [<chan>]    One or more comma-separated channel names to allow single-channel guests [$SLACK_CHANNELS] -c, --channel <chan>       Single channel guest invite (deprecated) [$SLACK_CHANNEL] -i, --interval <int>       How frequently (ms) to poll Slack [$SLACK_INTERVAL or 5000]